LIT-Protocol/docs/docs/intro/what-is-lit-protocol.md

 - **Gaming**: [Wallet abstraction](https://github.com/LIT-Protocol/oauth-pkp-signup-example), condition-based rewards, and [private data in multiplayer games](https://spark.litprotocol.com/lit-and-web3-gaming/).
 - **Token Gating for Web2 Apps**: Token-based access control for [Shopify](https://apps.shopify.com/lit-token-access), [Zoom](https://litgateway.com/apps/zoom), [Google Drive](https://litgateway.com/apps/google-drive), and [WordPress](https://litgateway.com/apps/wordpress).

-Explore more [use cases](usecases) and [projects building](ecosystem/projects) with Lit.
+Explore more [use cases](usecases.md) and [projects building](../ecosystem/projects) with Lit.

 ## Getting Started

 Get started on your developer journey by diving right into the code:

-- [**Lit SDK**](sdk/explanation/installation): The Lit JS SDK provides developers with a modular framework for implementing Lit functionality into their own applications.
+- [**Lit SDK**](../sdk/installation.md): The Lit JS SDK provides developers with a modular framework for implementing Lit functionality into their own applications.
-- [**Encryption Quick Start**](sdk/explanation/encryption): Learn how to encrypt and decrypt content using the SDK.
+- [**Encryption Quick Start**](../sdk/access-control/encryption.md): Learn how to encrypt and decrypt content using the SDK.
-- [**Hello World with Lit Actions**](lit-actions/hello-world): Create your first Lit Action in this example walkthrough.
-- [**Lit CLI**](lit-actions/getlit-cli): A command line tool that makes developing Lit Actions easy!
+- [**Lit CLI**](../tools/getlit-cli.md): A command line tool that makes developing Lit Actions easy!
 - [**API Reference**](https://js-sdk.litprotocol.com/index.html): An overview of SDK functions and packages.

 ## Join the Community

 Join our developer community on [Discord](https://litgateway.com/discord) to stay up to date on the latest developments, troubleshoot errors, get technical support, and engage with fellow builders.
 Have an idea for a project or currently building?
-Take a look at our [Ecosystem RFPs](https://www.notion.so/Lit-Request-for-Ecosystem-Proposals-ae3f31e7f32c413cbe0b36c2fe53378d) and [Grant program](https://github.com/LIT-Protocol/LitGrants).
+Take a look at our [Ecosystem RFPs](https://github.com/LIT-Protocol/Ecosystem-Ideas) and [Grant program](https://github.com/LIT-Protocol/LitGrants).

 Check out our [blog](https://spark.litprotocol.com/) to read about new product announcements, integrations, ecosystem updates, and additional insights into the world of cryptography and web3.